juftin/cookiecutter-python/tests/example-project/docs/contributing.md

 hatch env show
 ```

-That above command will tell you that there are four environments that
+That above command will tell you that there are five environments that
 you can use:

 -   `default`
 -   `docs`
 -   `gen`
 -   `lint`
+-   `test`

 Each of these environments has a set of commands that you can run.
 To see the commands for a specific environment, run: